Retail Sales Training

 Here is a video on how to roll out a retail sales training program:

 To make sure your training works, the CEO or COO will almost certainly have to be included early in the process so they can allocate additional funding for the project.
-This is key because you don’t want them surprised by the cost, or to have unrealistic expectations about what measurable improvements will happen within a month.
+This is key because you don’t want them to be surprised by the cost or to have unrealistic expectations about what measurable improvements will happen within a month.

 You should welcome anyone’s requests for updates and measurements because you have taken the time and have planned from the beginning to get everyone on the same page.